Yellowstone Winter Wildlife, 2020

 Itinerary: Day One: shuttle from Bozeman, MT to Mammoth hotel.
 Group orientation, metering class, cold weather tips, camera settings, and more discussions.

-Day Seven: Depart Old Faithful area traveling through the park to Hotel.
-We will stop many times along the way, as many opportunities will arise for both wildlife and scenery.
+Day Seven: Depart Old Faithful area traveling and photographing through the park to Mammoth Hotel.

 Day Eight: We spend our final day in the park via a privately chartered van photographing in the wildlife rich Lamar Valley.

-Day Nine: Departure from Gardiner, MT via shuttle to Bozeman Airport.
+Day Nine: Departure from Mammoth Hotel, MT via shuttle to Bozeman Airport.

 Getting there: It is recommended that you arrive the day before the workshop starts, spending a night in Bozeman, MT.
 If you miss the shuttle to Mammoth you will be required to find your own way at your own expense.

-Single Occupancy: $ 1195.00 additional.
+Single Occupancy: $ 1295.00 additional.
 We must have Advanced Notice to insure single accomadations throughout your stay.
-Note...Final Fee is subject to lodging, snow coach transportation/gas fluctuation.
+Note...Final Fee is subject to snow coach transportation/gas fluctuation.

 Fee Includes: Photographic instruction, 8 nights accommodations in Gardiner and Old Faithful lodges, airport transfers to/from Bozeman Airport to YNP and park use fee, all transportation and luggage transfers within the park heated Deluxe Glaval Snow Coach, hotel breakfast all days, with box lunches days 2-7.